Ihezie/my-portfolio/README.md

 ![Project Screenshot](./screenshot.png)

 ## Description
-I wanted something really unique for my personal website.
-It took a long time to figure out the final design because I don’t have much design training, so there was a LOT of trial and error.
-I’m pretty happy with the result though.
+A website showcasing my work and skills.
 If you decide to use my designs without any significant changes, don’t forget to attribute me; don’t be mean.
 Enjoy!

 ## Tech Stack
 - TypeScript